Edward Rowe Mores: The Equitable Society

 After James Dodson's death, Mores became the leader of the group which eventually became the Society for Equitable Assurances on Lives and Survivorship in 1762.
 He specified that the chief official should be called the actuary, which is the earliest known reference to the position as a business concern.

 Personal life and death

 Mores married Susannah Bridgman (1730–1767) in 1753.
 She was the daughter of Richard Bridgman, Mores's stepfather.
-The couple had two children: a daughter, Sarah, who predeceased her father; and a son, Edward Rowe (d.
-1846).
+The couple had two children: a daughter, Sarah, who predeceased her father; and a son, Edward Rowe (1757 - 1846) who was an active magistrate, and deputy Lieutenant for the counties of Middlesex and Essex.

 Mores, who believed firmly in the superiority of Latin, spoke exclusively in Latin to his children.

 Mores died on 28 November 1778 at Etlow House, Low Leyton, Essex, of a "mortification" of the leg (i.e. gangrene).
-He was buried with his wife (who had died in 1767) in the churchyard of St Mary the Virgin, Walthamstow.
+He was buried with his wife (who had died eleven years earlier) in the churchyard of St Mary the Virgin, Walthamstow.